 3. Assess skills: Do interest and skills inventories with your children.
 This is a slightly manipulative way to test them.
 But we can take this traumatic world event to come to terms with what we have learned in general about ourselves.
 While some traditional standardized testing may seem to be going out of vogue, we always need, at least for ourselves, to be honest about what we know/don’t know

 4. Create a plan: Follow assessments with a plan for how to help your child thrive, not simply survive.
 While summer is about spontaneity and free time, use this summer to set them up to ease back into school.
-This could be tutoring by you, a family member, or a few professional tutoring sessions.
+This could be a tutor side hustle by you, a family member, or a few professional tutoring sessions.
 If this is what your child needs, work it into your summer plans.
 Summer gives you fewer time constraints and more freedom — your child’s tutoring time could be once a week in July.
 Or it could be the last few weeks in August.

 5. Change your mindset: Refocus on a growth mindset as opposed to a deficit mindset so your child enters school with a positive attitude.
 Every child is struggling this year.
 That doesn’t mean anything’s wrong, it’s actually the norm.